 As well as street markets and museums, living in St. Albans means that you’ll never be short of things to do with your weekends.
 But for your Monday-Friday routine, the city’s convenient spot on the commuter belt means you can get to your London office in just 20 minutes.

-Offering transport links, growing employment opportunities and city-standard amenities, these locations are some of the best commuter towns near London.
-Not only are these components priorities for tenants, but the future potential of the towns make them top UK investment hotspots.
+Offering transport links, growing employment opportunities and a plethora of amenities, these locations are some of the best commuter towns near London.
+These are all key components for prospective homeowners, which makes St. Albans a great alternative to the Capital.